HabibullahMetin/FlagPredictionwithFuzzyLogic/README.md

 # FlagPredictionwithFuzzyLogic

-This project recognizes the flag that given some features using Fuzzy Logic.
+This project recognizes flags that given some features using Fuzzy Logic.